 One of my favorite parts about visiting a destination is the food.
 Beaumont, Texas did not disappoint with options ranging from Tex Mex to Cajun fusions.

-I’m sharing more about the best restaurants to eat at in Beaumont along with a few breweries to add to your list too.
+I’m sharing more about the best places to eat at in Beaumont, Texas along with a brewery.
+You’ll definitely wan to add all of these restaurants to your list!

 The Mildred Building, 1495 Calder Ave, Beaumont, TX

 Katharine and Company resides inside the historic Mildred Building.